Installomator/Installomator/.github/ISSUE_TEMPLATE/issue-with-existing-app-label.md

 A clear and concise description of what the issue is.
 (Ex: The app label's downloadURL is coming up blank)

 **Installomator version**
 What version are you running?
 (Ex: Installomator v.
-10.7beta, date 2024-08-31)
+10.7beta, date 2024-08-31.
+Be specific if running beta.)

 **Additional context**
 Add any other context about the problem here.